benfolsom/LW_integrator/docs/source/api_reference/index.rst

 API Reference
 =============

-Complete API documentation for the LW Integrator.
-This section provides detailed information about the core electromagnetic integration classes, mathematical foundations, and stability requirements.
+Complete API documentation for the LW integrator refactor.
+This section focuses on the production modules that now ship inside ``core/`` and their related utilities.

 .. toctree::
    :maxdepth: 2